How to Use Amazon Fire TV Stick Without Registration of Amazon Account

-Registering the Amazon Fire TV Stick
+- Register the Fire TV Stick using a dummy account.

 - Connect the Amazon Fire TV Stick to your TV and home network.